Module 3 - Workplace Power, Politics & Power Moves

 2. Lots of Enemies

-Don’t believe the aura of fascist movements with their “many enemies, much honor” mantras.
+Don’t believe the mantra of fascist movements with their “many enemies, much honor”.

-The reality is that lots of enemies means little power and sometimes, a short life span as well.
+The reality is that lots of enemies mean little power and, sometimes, a short life span as well.

 3. Can’t Establish a Support Network

 People in your support network are those who are there for you, to prop you up in power or to rescue your ass when you’re crashing down and need help back up.